freepn/fpnd/README.rst

 -------------

-A supported linux distribution, mainly something that uses `.ebuilds` (eg, Gentoo or funtoo) or a supported Ubuntu series, currently xenial 16.0.4 LTS, bionic 18.0.4 LTS, and focal 20.0.4 LTS (see the above `PPA on Launchpad`_).
+A supported linux distribution, mainly something that uses `.ebuilds` (eg, Gentoo or funtoo) or a supported Ubuntu series, currently bionic 18.0.4 LTS, and focal 20.0.4 LTS (see the above `PPA on Launchpad`_).
 Note you can also use the focal PPA series on the latest kali linux.

 For all ubuntu series, make sure you have the ``gpg`` and ``add-apt-repository`` commands installed and then add the PPA: